gregora/Planes/README.md

 # Planes - a simple browser based multiplayer game

-Planes is a simple multiplayer game, that runs in browser and back-end runs on node.js
+Planes is a simple multiplayer game, that runs in browser with back-end written in node.js

 # Getting Started